afronski/ArduinoPixels/README.md

 Getting started
 ===============

-The game code can be run on an Arduino Due or, using Cinder, on a Mac or Windows PC.
+The game code can be run on an Arduino Due, using Cinder or using SDL on a Mac, Linux or Windows PC.

 Arduino
 -------